How to Recover From A Bad Edibles Experience

 edibles and CBD

-Taking CBD may seem like the opposite thing you’d want to do, but cannabidiol has been reported to help alleviate some of the psychoactive effects of THC.
-It’s important to note that CBD isn’t psychoactive, so even if it doesn’t end up reducing your high, it won’t worsen the effects you’re currently feeling.
+Taking CBD may seem like the opposite thing you'd want to do.
+Still, when taken in high doses (300mg to 600mg), cannabidiol may have the potential to help alleviate some of the intoxicating effects of THC.3 It's important to note that CBD isn't intoxicating, so even if it doesn't end up reducing your high, it won't worsen the effect you're currently feeling.

-CBD is available in many different forms, but edibles are one of the most popular choices.
-When buying CBD edibles, it’s essential to check the amount of THC that they contain.
-You’ll want to opt for edibles that have the lowest amount of THC possible.
+CBD is available in many forms, but edibles are among the most popular choices.
+When buying CBD edibles, it is essential to check the amount of THC that they contain.
+You'll want to opt for edibles that have the lowest amount of THC possible.

 Know Your Limits (Dosage Amounts)